 Practicing proper financial management doesn’t start after a business has opened its doors.
 It starts when writing the business plan.
 This will enable you to determine the amount of money you’ll need to start the business and keep it running until it can support itself.

-A key financial best practice at this stage is raising adequate capital.
-Don’t make the mistake of starting out with whatever capital you have, hoping that the business will start generating revenues as soon as it opens.
+A critical financial best practice at this stage is raising adequate capital.
+When it comes to raising capital, there are many types of startup funding.
+Use these to your advantage.
+Don’t make the mistake of starting with whatever capital you have, hoping the business will start generating revenues as soon as it opens.